ZQpengyu/ESM/README.md

 python ESM_Large/main.py

 ## 4.Generate Event Channel Lable
-We provide the file of generated event channel label.
-If you want to obtain the generated event channel label by yourself, you need to run the followed code:
+We have already provided the generated event channel labels, which are stored in the corresponding folder.
+If you want to generate the labels yourself, please run the following code

 python ESM_Large/tfidf_17.py

 python ESM_Large/tfidf_10.py

+## Acknowledgement
+Any scientific publications that use our codes should cite the following paper as the reference:
+<pre><code>
+ @article{ESM-2023,
+    author    = {Pengyu Zhao,
+                Shoujin Wang,
+                Wenpeng Lu,
+                Xueping Peng,
+                Weiyu Zhang,
+                Chaoqun Zheng,
+                Yonggang Huang },
+   title     = {News Recommendation via Jointly Modeling Event Matching and Style Matching}, journal   = {{European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases 2023}}, year      = {2023}
+ }
+</code></pre>